Sustainable Every Day Carry Items

 Sea Creature Shopping Bag.
 Photograph: Eco Chic

 You never know when you’re going to need to run an errand or stop at the store; keeping a reusable bag can avoid purchasing one.
-I keep a reusable bag in the car and in my bag of choice such as the sling bag.
+I keep a reusable bag in the car and in my bag of choice, such as the sling bag.
 Shopping bags made from polyester can compact into a small shape.
-Personally I have one bag from Ecochic (pictured above) which stays in my car, with the bag from Orbitkey in my bag of choice.
-I do use a couple of jute and cotton bags when buying groceries however I grab these when needed due to their packability.
+Personally, I have one bag from Ecochic (pictured above) which stays in my car, with the bag from Orbitkey in my bag of choice.
+I do use a couple of jute and cotton bags when buying groceries; however, I grab these when needed due to their packability.

 Water bottle

-Water is essential when studying, learning or speaking and with choices of how much we carry opens the gateway to more packable solutions.
-Personally I carry 500ml of water in my bag to work and when travelling for the day however, smaller 200ml bottles are available to reduce the weight and space they take up in a bag.
+Water is essential when studying, learning, or speaking, and with choices of how much we carry opens the gateway to more packable solutions.
+Personally, I carry 500ml of water in my bag to work and when travelling for the day, however, smaller 200ml bottles are available to reduce the weight and space they take up in a bag.
 Carrying a reusable bottle reduces the likelihood of purchasing a commodity which costs between 500 to 1000 times more, than tap water.

 Sandwich Wrappers